m00nyONE/LibDataShare/README.md

 # !DEPRECATED!
 DO NOT USE THIS LIBRARY TO CREATE NEW PROJECTS
 **ZoS will limit the MapPing API in Update 46!** And this is a good thing!
-This addon should no longer be used for creating new projects, and all existing projects should migrate to `LibGroupBroadcast` by `@sirinister` when it's released around the end of Update 45 PTS.
+This addon should no longer be used for creating new projects, and all existing projects should migrate to `LibGroupBroadcast` by `@sirinsidiator` when it's released around the end of Update 45 PTS.

 Don't worry, this does not mean the end of data sharing!
 ZoS introduced a new dedicated sharing API for addons in Update 45.
 This library will still work, but only every 10 seconds instead of every 2 seconds.
 However, you may get kicked for exceeding the rate limit.